adonisjs/legacy.adonisjs.com/docs/docs/guides/05-auth/01-introduction.md

 You just need to define a handful of configuration options and then providers are ready to do all the heavy lifting.

+### Token Providers
+The token providers are used to lookup tokens from the database.
+Currently, there is only one token provider, ie `database`.
+The `database` provider using the SQL database for persisting/reading tokens.

 ### Guards
 Guards decides how to login a user and then authenticate them on subsequent users.
 A guard can be an implementation of a stateful authentication like sessions or a stateless implementation using JWT tokens.